 Note: superglue is NOT a recommended medical treatment.
 I am simply sharing something that I have personally found expedient.
 There is ‘medical’ skin glue available for the treatment of small cuts (e.g. Histoacryl) – which is a better recommendation – but also very expensive.

 Night times at altitude can be a trial for a number of reasons, but the worst is Cheyn Stokes or ‘periodic’ breathing.
-At sea level this kind of breathing is regarded as a sign of impending death, but at altitude it is just part of life.
+At sea level this kind of breathing is regarded as a sign of impending death

 The mechanism of it is down to what drives you to breathe.
 Normally we rely on rising carbon dioxide levels making the blood more acid, to stimulate breathing.
 This is a very sensitive control - and you don’t have to worry about whether it will continue to work when you go to sleep.
 It just does.